vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

     └─ four.md
 ```

-Then, update your configuration to define your sidebar for each section.
+You can define your sidebar for each section using below configuration:

 ```js
 // .vuepress/config.js